Apply to Be a Student Leader

 Orientation Leader (OL)

-Orientation Leaders (OL) mentor new first-year and graduate students during New Student Orientation.
-The OL is a student leader who closely assists new students and their families to become acclimated to The Juilliard School and the larger New York City community.
-OLs are role models, advisors, friends, but most of all, they are students who care about the growth and development of incoming students.
+Orientation Leaders (OL) work with new first‐year undergraduate and graduate students during their transition to Juilliard.
+The OL is a student leader who closely assists new students and their families to become acclimated to The Juilliard School, College Life, and the larger New York City community.
+OLs are role models, advisors, mentors, but most of all, they are students who care about the growth and development of incoming students.
 Orientation Leaders will participate in comprehensive training to gain skills necessary to serve as a resource for students and family members.

 Resident Assistant (RA)